 Take Immediate Action After a Dog Bites You

-Hire a lawyer.
-Contact DeMayo Law Offices and speak with one of our Charlotte dog bite lawyers.
+- Hire a lawyer.
+Contact DeMayo Law Offices, LLP and speak with our Charlotte dog bite law firm.
 Seeking legal representation increases your chance of winning a settlement.
 If you choose to pursue the case alone, you risk walking away with much less money or none at all.

 The Value of a Dog Bite Case